Anti-aircraft warfare: Interwar years

 Two assumptions underpinned the British approach to HAA fire; first, aimed fire was the primary method and this was enabled by predicting gun data from visually tracking the target and having its height.
 Second, that the target would maintain a steady course, speed and height.
 This HAA was to engage targets up to 24,000 ft.
 Mechanical time fuses were required because the speed of powder burning varied with height, so fuse length was not a simple function of time of flight.
 Automated fire ensured a constant rate of fire that made it easier to predict where each shell should be individually aimed.

+British military training film on the Predictor No. 1.
+At the 10:24 time mark the device is shown in use.

 In 1925 the British adopted a new instrument developed by Vickers.
 It was a mechanical analogue computer – the Predictor AA No 1.
 Given the target height, its operators tracked the target and the predictor produced bearing, quadrant elevation and fuse setting.
 These were passed electrically to the guns, where they were displayed on repeater dials to the layers who "matched pointers" (target data and the gun's actual data) to lay the guns.
 This system of repeater electrical dials built on the arrangements introduced by British coast artillery in the 1880s, and coast artillery was the background of many AA officers.
 Similar systems were adopted in other countries and for example the later Sperry M3A3 in the US, was also used by Britain as the Predictor AA No 2.
 Height finders were also increasing in size; in Britain, the 7 ft optical base World War I Barr & Stroud UB 2 stereoscopic rangefinder was replaced by the 9 ft optical base UB 7 and the 18 ft base UB 10 (only used on static AA sites).
 Goertz in Germany and Levallois in France produced 5 metre instruments.
 However, in most countries the main effort in HAA guns until the mid-1930s was improving existing ones, although various new designs were on drawing boards.